 How did you find yourself in the club industry?
 Please share more about your education and how you earned your first GM role?

-I have had a job since I was ten working a paper route.
-After learning the grocery store I was working at in high school was closing, I ran into the owner of the restaurant next door who I knew though a friend who cooked for him.
+I have had a job since I was ten when I started working a paper route.
+After learning the grocery store I was working at in high school was closing, I ran into the owner of the restaurant next door who I knew through a friend who cooked for him.
 He asked how I was doing and I told him I just lost my job.
 He offered me a position as a dishwasher on the spot and my hospitality career was born.
 I worked my way up to cook, then found a cooking position during college that led to the head cook / chef position at the restaurant.
-My first management position out of college was with a contract food service company called SAGA which was eventually purchased by Marriott.
+My first management position out of college was with a contract foodservice company called SAGA which was eventually purchased by Marriott.
 My employment with SAGA brought me to Rochester, NY at Nazareth College.
 I was given clubhouse tickets for the 1989 US Open at Oak Hill which was amazing.

 Not being raised in a country club environment, I didn’t know that a place like that even existed.
 The week after the Open, an advertisement appeared in the employment want ads for Catering Manager at Oak Hill.
 On a whim, I went over and applied and two interviews later I found myself in the club business.
 Seven years at Oak Hill working up to Clubhouse Manager cumulated with the 1995 Ryder Cup.
 I moved across town to Locust Hill CC as General Manager for eleven years and then transitioned to Aronimink GC in Philadelphia for ten years.
 A 2 ½ year stint at Jonathan’s Landing GC in Jupiter, FL ended abruptly shortly before COVID.
 I am now happily employed as the GM/COO at The Club at Nevillewood in Pittsburgh.